kkiermasz/Collection/README.md

-# SectionedList
+# Collection

-SectionedList is a simple wrapper for a ScrollView, to facilitate the creation of complex list layouts in SwiftUI.
+Collection is a simple wrapper for a ScrollView, to facilitate the creation of complex list layouts in SwiftUI.
 This is a kind of workaround for the lack of collection view in SwiftUI.

 It allows your main view to look like this:
 ```swift